Social Innovation Matrix

 Defining a problem requires a complete understanding of all the forces that make possible the birth, development and permanence of that problem until it becomes the status quo.

 Systemic thinking, the science of complexity, and social innovation are fields of study that allow us to analyze these problems and their solutions at all scales, and The Social Innovation Matrix is a tool that allows this exploration and understanding.

 Matching.
-Where an existing problem could be solved by an existing solution:
+An existing problem could be solved with an existing solution:

 1. Better enforcement of a public policy,

 2.A reform or a better application of a Process or Methodology,

 4. Better collaboration & facilitation,